vksoniya/SummaryFeatureFlaskServer/README.md

 In this section, the necessary installations and cloning will be done for running the Summarizer Server
 Important: It is recommended to install and run these components in python environement, to avoid conflict in dependencies and versions of libraries.

+IMPORTANT: Please maintain the folder structure when using the server components

 1. Create a project folder and create python environment in the project folder
 ```sh
 mkdir <your_project_folder>